Care of Bearded Dragons (Pogona vitticeps)

 First, keep in mind the above signs of a defensive Bearded Dragon.
 Bearded Dragons do not generally bite out of malice, but out of fear.
 You are, after all, very large and predator-like.
 If a Beardie is showing the signs of defense, he is likely terrified, and should not be pressed.
 If they are pressed, they could bite.
 When handling a Beardie like this, there are several things that you can do.

+First, slowly put your hand in the far side of the cage.
+Just leave it there, without approaching.
+Do this several times a day.
+After a while, you can gradually move your hands closer to the Bearded Dragon.
 Second, every time your Beardie tries to bite, shove his favorite green/veggie/fruit (cut into small sizes, of course, you don't want to choke him) into his mouth.
 This will let him see you as a friendly source of food rather than a predator.
 There is a very specific way of picking up a Bearded Dragon as well.
 You want to go from the side or below, never from the top, as your hand approaches him.
 Then, gently scoop him up from the bottom, making sure to support his stomach, all 4 legs, and as much of the tail as possible.
 If he feels unbalanced, he will flail, and that is what supporting all of him prevents.
 A Beardie can easily scratch a human badly when he is flailing.
 One of the best handling tricks is called the "Shirt Trick".
 This involves waiting until your Beardie is really sleepy, then wrapping him up in a shirt that smells like you to rest.
 This will get him used to your scent.
 After a while, you can pick him up in the shirt and let him fall asleep on you.
 This is a great trust builder.

 If you are patient and kind, and keep in mind these tricks, you should have a friendly Beardie in no time.